 The patellar mal-tracking can be fixed with physiotherapy assessment and treatment.

-Contact PAIN FREE PHYSIOTHERAPY CLINIC to understand your kneecap problem better and for more efficient treatment regime.
+Contact PAIN-FREE PHYSIOTHERAPY CLINIC to understand your kneecap problem better and for a more efficient treatment regime.